Rules and Regulations

 - STEEL CLEATS — Shall not be allowed for the 8, 9, 10, 11 and 12 & Under in NBC “Hap” Dumont Youth Baseball.
 Penalty: If a player refuses to comply, he shall be removed from the game.

 - UMPIRE REQUIREMENTS — Refer to Official Baseball Rule 3.01 with the following exception: Section (d) — The umpire shall be assured by the home club that an adequate supply of regulation balls are immediately available for use if required.

 - OFFICIAL BASEBALL RULE 8.01 — The pitcher shall take signs from the catcher while standing on the rubber.
 Note: This applies to age 13, 14, 15, 16, 17, 18 and 19 & Under only.
 PENALTY: After a warning by the umpire, the pitcher on the next offense, shall be removed from the mound as a pitcher for the remainder of the game.

 - EXTRA HITTER (EH) - This rule is optional for 9u - 19u.
 A team must declare its intent to use this rule before the game starts.
-A team may bat ten (10) players, but may not revert to a nine (9) player line-up except for injury, illness or ejection, and only then if no substitutes are available.
+A team may bat ten (10) players, but may not revert to a nine (9) player line-up except for injury or illness, and only then if no substitutes are available.
 A manager may play any nine (9) of the ten (10) players, listed in the official line-up, on defense at any time.

 - DESIGNATED HITTER (DH) - This rule is optional for 15u - 19u aged teams only.
 A team must declare its intent to use this rule before the game starts.
 A team may bat nine (9) players, with one player batting only for one player in the defensive lineup.
 The DH rule can not be used in conjunction with the EH rule